nccgroup/scrying/README.md

 * ✔️ Read targets from a file and decide whether they're RDP or HTTP or use hints
 * ✔️ Parse targets smartly from Nmap and Nessus output
 * ✔️ HTTP - uses platform web renderer
-* ✔️ Full cross-platform support - tested on Linux, Windows and Mac
 * ✔️ Produces an HTML report to allow easy browsing of the results
 * ✔️ VNC
 * ✔️ RDP - mostly working, does not support "plain RDP" mode, see [#15](https://github.com/nccgroup/scrying/issues/15)